JetPack versions and L4T compatibility matrix visualization — matching BSP versions for NVIDIA Jetson

 Which JetPack version should I use for Jetson Nano?

-The original 2019 Jetson Nano maxes out at JetPack 4.6.4.
-JetPack 5 and 6 do not support it.
-The newer Jetson Orin Nano (2023) supports JetPack 6.
+Jetson Nano (the original 2019 module with 4GB or 2GB RAM) maxes out at JetPack 4.6.4, which is the last release in the 4.x series.
+It is based on L4T r32.7.x and CUDA 10.2.
+JetPack 5 and 6 do not support the original Jetson Nano.
+The newer Jetson Orin Nano (2023) does support JetPack 6.

 Can I upgrade from JetPack 5 to JetPack 6 without reflashing?